 Dual or concurrent enrollment in community college, college, or university

 State policy specifically permits dual enrollment in high school and college.
 Each LEA is responsible for determining the earliest grade/age permitted to dual enroll, and state policy specifically allows students to receive high school credit for college courses.
+Information about dual enrollment can be found here.

 Middle school students permitted dual or concurrent enrollment in high school